 Damage to the bone and joints in your ankle can cause severe pain and immobility.
-If you suffer from major ankle damage, the highly skilled surgeons at Perimeter Orthopaedics, PC in Atlanta, Georgia, offer safe and effective total ankle replacement.
+If you suffer from major ankle damage, the highly skilled surgeons at Perimeter Orthopaedics, PC in Atlanta and Woodstock, Georgia, offer safe and effective total ankle replacement.
 To speak with an orthopedic specialist about your ankle pain, call the office or book an appointment online today.

 Total ankle replacement is a surgical procedure used to replace damaged parts of the bone and joints in your ankle.
 Your doctor typically recommends total ankle replacement when nonsurgical treatments like physical therapy or corticosteroid injections have failed to improve your condition.
 Severe damage to the ankle can result from a number of conditions including: